JAlcocerT/JAlcocerT/content/blog/da-ARChitechture.md

     .show())
 ```

+> To work with huge JSON's, consider [this tool](https://emn178.github.io/online-tools/json/formatter/)

 {{< details title="Some TECH/Tools for BIG Data Platforms 📌" closed="true" >}}

 1. **Diagrams**: Tools like Mermaid and Excalidraw for visualizing workflows and processes.